Hohe Tauern

 Hohe Tauern National Park

-From the valleys to the summit regions of the mighty 3000 metre peaks, the oldest and largest protected area in Austria preserves habitats of rich biodiversity.
-With 342 glaciers, the internationally recognised wilderness area of the Sulzbach valleys and traditional cultivated landscapes, the High Mountains National Park is an area filled with a special kind of nature as well as research and adventure.
+From the valley regions to the summits of the mighty 3000 metre peaks, the oldest and largest protected area in Austria preserves habitats of rich biodiversity.
+With 342 glaciers, the internationally recognised wilderness area of the Sulzbach valleys and traditional cultivated landscapes, the Hohe Tauern National Park is an area of extraordinary nature as well as research and adventure.

 Size